ShanaryS/real-estate-calculator-bot/README.md

 ## About

-This is a bot for analyzing real estate properties.
+This is a bot for analyzing residential (1-4 units) real estate properties.
 Able to either analyze a single property and print its analysis or input a search criteria that analyze all the properties that fit.
 Emails best deals from all the properties analyzed.
 Analysis includes:
 ```
 Return On Investment, Cash on Cash Return, Caprate, Cashflow, Max Offer, Emergency Fund, Amortizaton Table*
 ```